cvs-health/testilo/README.md

 - There is a script file named `testall.json`.
 - The above batch example is in a file named `usFedExec1.json`.

-The statement `node merge testall usFedExec1 allFedExec` would tell Testilo to merge the batch `../testing/batches/usFedExec1.json` and the script `../testing/scripts/testall.json` and write the two job files in `../testing/jobs/allFedExec`.
+The statement `node merge testall usFedExec1 allFedExec` would tell Testilo to merge the batch `../testing/batches/usFedExec1.json` and the script `../testing/scripts/testall.json` into two job files and save those files in the directory `../testing/jobs/allFedExec`.
+Testilo will create any directories necessary to save the files there.

 ### `score`